 - Close family with pending US immigration cases

-- Large recent deposits without explanation
+- Large recent deposits without clear source

-- Rehearsed, robotic answers
+- Rehearsed, robotic answers (officers catch this fast)

-- Vague travel plans or unclear purpose
+- Vague travel plans or no clear return date

 Complete Your DS-160 Carefully